cdietz7/react-build-tools/README.md

 ## Base Installation Time for Development

-For our tests, the resulting project is a locally-runnable project.
+For our tests, the resulting project is a locally-runnable project (generally using `npm run dev`).
 Any further steps required to prepare a runnable project are included in the time.

 I used the following PowerShell command to time installations with no npm cache.